paul-gomes/Insurance_Forecast_by_using_Linear_Regression/README.md

 #### Result on test datasets
 1. The score on test_set is  0.772722801913057

 The score on test dataset is higher.
 One of interesting findings here is that, if you smoke, your insurace costs tend to be higher.

-Moreover, smoking damages our body's natural defenses against the bacteria and viruses that cause pneumonia, which is my next project, classifying pneumonia from chest X-Ray images.
+#### Limitations & Imporvements
+Dataset is pretty limited.
+It only has 1338 records and It does not include very many important features that could be used to do the prediction.
+Collecting more data with various helpful features would be a way to imporve the models to get better prediction.

+#### Project Conclusion
+One of the key findings is that if an insured person smokes his insurance cost tends to be higher.
+Also, as the person grows older their insurance cost gets higher.
+Moreover, higher bmi gives higher insurance cost, however, cost is not highly influced by this feature.
+In my analysis, the main two features that affected the insurance cost greatly is age and smoke.
+Since one of the limitations that I had is few imporatant and helpful features in my dataset, it is necessary to have more helpful features like current health conditions, past histroy to have a better prediction.